YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

         <a title="close module" class="close" href="#">x</a>
       </h3>

 #.
-Before we go ahead and update the templates to use the partial.
-We're going to create
+Before we go ahead and update the templates to use the partial, we're going to create
    a Handlebars helper in the ``PageLayout`` mojit that will be available to all the other mojits on the page as long as their controllers include the ``mojito-helpers-addon``.
    Update ``mojits/PageLayout/controller.server.js`` with the code below that includes